What next for prisons in Scotland?

 Chief inspector asks 'what next for Scotland's jails?'

-Scotland's prisons' watchdog has called for greater emphasis on developing offenders' potential for good rather than focussing on their past wrongs.
+Scotland's prisons' watchdog has called for greater emphasis on developing offenders' potential for good rather than focusing on their past wrongs.

 David Strang is stepping down after five years as HM Chief Inspector of Prisons for Scotland (HMIPS).